The Best Way to Change Car Insurance Companies

 Is there a penalty for canceling my car insurance in the middle of the policy?

 No, most car insurance companies don't charge a fee for canceling your car insurance in the middle of your policy.
 Some companies, such as Progressive and The General, do charge a fee for canceling your insurance.
-The fee is typically either $50 or 10% of your remaining premiums.
+The fee may be 10% of your remaining premiums or a set monetary amount like $50.

 Can I switch car insurance companies if I have an open claim?